miguelbper/markov-chain/README.md

     [0, 0, 3, 0, 1],
     [0, 0, 0, 4, 0],
 ])/4
-# use the function absorbing to compute relevant quantities
+# use the function ergodic to compute relevant quantities
 w, r, Z, M = ergodic(P)
 ```